 Admission to graduate school is competitive.
-The average GRE scores for our incoming Autumn 2018 class are 74th percentile quantitative, 73rd percentile verbal, and 59th percentile analytical writing (or a 4.0) with an undergraduate GPA of 3.64.
 The minimum GPA for admission is 3.0 (on a 4-point scale) in all previous undergraduate and graduate work.
-Applicants with lower graduate grade-point averages may be admitted conditionally, by petition to the Graduate School.
-Past performance in basic science courses (math, chemistry, physics), scores in the analytical and written portions of the GRE, and recommendations from previous instructors or advisors are important criteria for admission.
+Applicants with lower graduate grade-point averages may be admitted conditionally by petition to the Graduate School.
+Past performance in basic science courses (math, chemistry, physics) and recommendations from previous instructors or advisors are important criteria for admission.

-Qualified students may be denied admission when their academic goals are not aligned with those of the Department or when advisors, space, or facilities to accommodate the students are unavailable.
+Qualified students may be denied admission when their academic goals are not aligned with those of the department or when advisors, space, or facilities to accommodate the students are unavailable.

 Students who wish to transfer to the Food Science and Technology Graduate Program from another academic unit must meet the admission criteria listed above.
 A student wishing to transfer must submit a letter from a faculty member willing to serve as the student's advisor.
-Graduate-level courses completed in the other academic units are accepted toward the Food Science and Technology degree if these courses meet the Food Science and Technology program requirements.
+Graduate-level courses completed in the other academic units are accepted toward the Food Science and Technology degree if these courses meet the FST program requirements.

-To apply, students must fill out an online application form and have their GRE scores, TOEFL scores (if applicable) and a copy of their official transcripts from all university-level schools attended sent directly to the Ohio State Graduate Admissions Office.
-Students will also be required to upload three (3) letters of recommendation, a current resume/CV and a Statement of Intent.
+To apply, students must fill out an online application form and have their TOEFL scores (if applicable), and a copy of their official transcripts from all university-level schools attended sent directly to the Ohio State Graduate Admissions Office.
+Students will also be required to upload three (3) letters of recommendation, a current resume/CV, and a Statement of Intent.
 The letters of recommendation should be on company letterhead.
 The letter of intent should describe the area of research the student would like to pursue, as well as any relevant internships or research experience.

-B. Application Deadlines.
+B. Application Deadlines

-Application deadlines for admission to the Department are those set by the University.
+Application deadlines for admission to the department are those set by the university.
 All application material must be submitted by the deadline to assure a decision regarding admission for the desired term.
-Complete applications received by December 1st will be considered for university fellowship nomination by the Department.
+Complete applications received by December 1st for autumn admission will be considered for university fellowship nomination by the department.